AndreaRizzi314/a-simple-neural-network/README.md

 # Overview of the project
 This is my investigation into Neural Networks and the math behind them.
-The final goal of this project was to approximate a function using the trained neural network.
+This neural network is designed to learn the mnist dataset and be able to recognise handwritten digits

 ## Architecture
-The program and the derivatives I made are designed for a neural network that has one input node, one output node and any number of hidden layer nodes.

 ## Calculating Biases and Weights
 ### Hidden Layer --> Output Layer weight derivatives